Async tasks

 --status <name>queued, running, done, failed, or cancelled.

---limit <n>Cap rows returned.
+--limit <n>Cap rows returned (default 20, max 1000).
 Newest first.

-tasks show <id>
+tasks get <id>

 tasks remove <id>